feldroop/rust-fmindex-benchmark/README.md

 ## Benchmark Setup

-### Input Texts
+### Input data

-These different inputs were used in the benchmark:
+These different input texts to be indexed are used in the benchmark:

 * [`hg38`]: The human reference genome with a total size of roughly 3.3 GB.
 Implementations can use `u32` to store text positions.
 * `i32`: The first 20 records of the `hg38` file with a total size of roughly 2 GB.
 This allows implementation to use `i32` to store text positions.
 This is mainly useful for interop with C-based suffix array construction algorithms.
 * `double-hg38`: The human genome concatenated with its reverse complement.
 A total size of 6.6 GB, which forces implementations to use 64 bit ints to store text positions (or use bitcompressed ints).

-### Input Queries

-A sample of (quite short) Illumina [reads from SRA], truncated to length 50.
-This makes sure that for most of the queries, at least one occurrence exists in the text.
-The combined size of all queries is 377 MB.
+As queries, a sample of (quite short) Illumina [reads from SRA], truncated to length 50 is used.
+Truncating to this length makes sure that for many of the queries, at least one occurrence exists in the text.
+The summed up length of all queries is 377 MB.

+### Benchmarked Functionality and Parameters

+First, the FM-Index for the given input texts is constructed.
+If the library doesn't support multiple texts, the texts are concatenated.
+The suffix array sampling rate is set to 4 for all of the libraries (retain 1/4 of all entries).
+If the library supports building a precomputed lookup table, the depth 10 is chosen.

+Then, the queries are searched, either by only counting occurrences, or by also locating the positions of occurrences.
+(In this benchmarks, there was no large difference between the count and locate runs.
+Therefore, only the results for locating are displayed in this README and the other results can be found in the `plots/img` folder.)

+If the library supports it, the time to write the index to disk and then it read back into memory is also measured.

 ### Hardware

 Intel(R) Xeon(R) Gold 6348 server CPU @ 2.60GHz with two sockets of 28 cores, AVX512 support and 1 TB of RAM.

-### Task

-Build the FM-Index and then search queries, either by only counting occurrences, or by also locating them.
-If the library supports it, the time to write the index to disk and then it read back into memory is also measured.

 ## Main Results